 Steve shrugged his shoulders.
 “I don’t know how they’d do it, but that’s okay with me.
 Let’s go.”

 When they got there it wasn’t busy.
 The set their packages down and Jason volunteered to sit and watch their purchases.
-“Ron, please get me a coffee and dark chocolate.
+“Ron, please get me half coffee and the other half dark chocolate.
 About medium size.
 I’ll pay you back.”

 “No, I’m paying for this,” Steve said.
 “No arguments.”

 Steve discovered that they did have what looked like one hundred flavors of frozen yogurt and it was all self-serve.
 He went for the dark chocolate and pecan praline.
-Ron got Jason’s, then picked the five citrus flavors, lemon, orange, tangerine, lime, and grapefruit, for himself.
+Ron got Jason’s order, then picked the five citrus flavors, lemon, orange, tangerine, lime, and grapefruit, for himself.

 They sat talking about their day shopping, and how it turned out to be a lot of fun, especially when they went through the graphic T’s from Urban Outfitters.
-They started to make up their own designs and text for T’s, and laughed at their bizarre ideas.
+They started to suggest their own designs and text for T’s, and laughed at their bizarre ideas.